Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/_index.md

 ---
 title: "asposediagram.api"
 linktitle: "asposediagram.api"
-articleTitle: "asposediagram.api"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
-description: "The asposediagram.api namespace provides classes and enums for creating, editing, and rendering Visio diagrams in Python via Java."
+description: "The asposediagram.api namespace provides core classes and enums for creating, modifying, and rendering Visio diagrams in Python via Java."
 type: docs
 weight: 10
 url: /python-java/asposediagram.api/
 ---

-The asposediagram.api namespace groups the core components of the Aspose.Diagram library for Python via Java.
-It includes classes such as Act, Align, Annotation, and related collections and enumerations that enable detailed manipulation of Visio diagram elements.
+The asposediagram.api namespace groups the fundamental building blocks used to programmatically work with Microsoft Visio files.
+It includes classes for diagram elements, collections, alignment utilities, and monitoring, enabling developers to construct and manipulate diagrams with fine‑grained control.

 ## Classes